choicespecs/java-file-upload-demo-application/docs/FLOW.md

 **Dev test state:** Integration tests redirect uploads to `./target/test-uploads` via `@TestPropertySource`.
 This directory is cleaned by `mvn clean`.

-**Orphan risk:** Two orphan scenarios exist: (1) for single-request uploads, if `FileMetadataRepository.save` fails after `file.transferTo`, the assembled file is orphaned; (2) for chunked uploads, a JVM crash between assembly and the `Files.walkFileTree` deletion step orphans both the assembled file and the temp directory.
+**Orphan risk:** Two orphan scenarios exist: (1) for single-request uploads, if `FileMetadataRepository.save` fails after `file.transferTo`, the assembled file is orphaned; (2) for chunked uploads, a JVM crash between assembly and the `FileSystemUtils.deleteRecursively` cleanup step (in the `finally` block) orphans the assembled file; a crash before assembly completes orphans the temp directory.
 No automated cleanup mechanism covers either case.

 ---